cyrillknecht/cyrillknecht/README.md

   <summary> Expand this to learn more about my projects.</summary>

 ### 🎓 Academic Projects
-Projects I have worked on during my studies at ETH Zurich.
+Projects I have worked on for my studies at ETH Zurich.
-In order to respect the privacy of my fellow students not all projects are public.
+In order to respect the privacy of my fellow students and agreements with the respective labs, not all projects are public.
 All  available projects repositories that are public are linked below.
 The projects are listed in chronological order.